nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Are you a Singaporean private tutor who has trouble keeping track of your student's details?
 Ever thought of having an easier and more efficient way to keep track of students and their parents?
 Introducing GOATS!
 <br><br>
-The Greatest Offline Addressbook for Teaching Students, or GOATS, is an **offline desktop app** designed for your administrative needs for private tutoring.
-GOATS does not only help you keep track of students information such as phone number, grades and education level, it also helps you access the students' parents information as well.
+The Greatest Offline AddressBook for Teaching Students, or GOATS, is an **offline desktop app** designed for your administrative needs for private tutoring.
+GOATS does not only help you keep track of student information (such as phone number, grades and education level), it also helps you access your students' parents' information as well!
 GOATS also boasts features such as archiving, sorting and pinning contacts to make sure you organise and find contacts quickly and easily.
 <br><br>
-The GOATS app is intended for private tutors who possess knowledge of basic computer skills (such as installing, downloading and navigating files) and the command terminal.
+The GOATS app is intended for **private tutors** who possess knowledge of basic computer skills (such as installing, downloading and navigating files) and the command terminal.
 In addition, GOATS is optimised for fast typists with prior experience in using the Command Line Interface (CLI).
-So, if you can type fast, GOATS can get your student management tasks done faster than traditional addressbook apps!
+So, if you can type fast, GOATS can get your student management tasks done faster than traditional Address Book applications!
 <br><br>
 This User Guide provides a guide of how to set up GOATS and a description of useful commands that you can use.
-If you are a beginner or a first-time user, we recommend that you start with the [Quick start] section.
+If you are a beginner or a first-time user, we recommend that you start with the [Quick start](#quick-start) section.
 Otherwise, feel free to explore the various features either through the [Command Summary](#command-summary) or the Table of Contents right below this section.
 <br><br><br>
 This User Guide also includes highlighted sections to aid in your reading:
 <br><br>